Cinnamon ground dove

 The cinnamon ground dove (Gallicolumba rufigula) also known as golden-heart dove, red-throated ground dove or golden-heart pigeon is a species of ground-dwelling dove in the genus Gallicolumba.

 It is native to New Guinea.

 Description

 The Cinnamon ground dove is around 22–24 cm long and can weigh anywhere from 121-137g.
-It has a red 'blushing' mark on its head with a light brown, grey colour covering its over-body it has a yellow marking on its belly which is surrounded by white.
+It has a red 'blushing' mark on its head with a light brown, grey colour covering its over-body.
+It has a yellow marking on its belly which is surrounded by white.
 Some have blue markings on their heads and body.
+This medium-sized ground dove, is mostly inhabitant of lowland forests and foothills.
+Their reddish back and wings punctuated by pale grey-blue diagonal motifs that truly make them much different than other birds in the same genus.

 Voice

 A faint call sounding like a trill, the bird also has a soft purring sound that lasts for a few seconds.

 Diet

-The cinnamon ground dove's diet consists mainly of insects but also feeds on fallen fruits and seeds.
-It scavenges through the leaf litter that lies on the ground to find most of its food.
+The cinnamon ground dove's diet consists mainly of insects but also feeds on fallen fruits, seeds and even ground worms.
+Its way of scavenging is through the leaf litter that lies on the ground to find most of its food.
+This particular bird relies heavily on foods that are mostly found on the ground.